LCMApps/video-quality-tools/README.md

 collected from `FramesMonitor`.
 It relies on
 [GOP structure](https://en.wikipedia.org/wiki/Group_of_pictures) of the stream.

-The following example shows how to gather frames and pass them to the function that analyzes
+The following example shows how to gather frames and pass them to the function that analyzes encoder statistic

 ```javascript
 const {processFrames} = require('video-quality-tools');